patroni/patroni/SETTINGS.rst

 ZooKeeper
 ----------
 -  **hosts**: list of ZooKeeper cluster members in format: ['host1:port1', 'host2:port2', 'etc...'].
--  **reconnect\_timeout**: how long you should try to reconnect to ZooKeeper after a connection loss.
-After this timeout, assume that you no longer have a lock and restart in read-only mode.
--  **scope**: the relative path used on ZooKeeper for this deployment.
-Makes it possible to run multiple HA deployments from a single ZooKeeper cluster.
--  **session\_timeout**: the TTL to acquire the leader lock.
-Think of it as the length of time before initiation of the automatic failover process.

 -  **exhibitor**:  If you are running a ZooKeeper cluster under the Exhibitor supervisory, this section might interest you:
         -  **hosts**: initial list of Exhibitor (ZooKeeper) nodes in format: ['host1', 'host2', 'etc...' ].
 This list updates automatically whenever the Exhibitor (ZooKeeper) cluster topology changes.
         -  **poll\_interval**: how often the list of ZooKeeper and Exhibitor nodes should be updated from Exhibitor